NBISweden/aMeta/README.md

     n_tax_reads: 200

 There are several ways to download the database files.
 One option is to follow this link https://docs.figshare.com/#articles_search and search for the last number in the database links provided above in the "article_id" search bar.
 This will give you the download url for each file.
-Then you can either use wget inside a screen session or tmux session to download it, or aria2c, for example, https://aria2.github.io/ .
+Then you can either use wget inside a screen session or tmux session to download it, or aria2c, for example, https://aria2.github.io/.
+N.B.
+We strongly recommend you not to mix the databases in the same directory but place them in individual folders, otherwise they may overwrite each other.

 After you have prepared the sample- and configration-file, please install job-specific environments and update Krona taxonomy: